What a strange man to be envious of a naturalist like myself, immeasurably his inferior!

 Darwin and his allies knew immediately who had written the article, and took great umbrage at the way in which it misrepresented his work.

 A Spent Force?

-The traditional view that Darwin and his allies somehow won the day and that, after the publication of On the Origin of Species, and the subsequent defeats by Huxley, Owen became a bitter, spent force, is simplistic in the extreme.
+The traditional view that Darwin and his allies won the dayand that, following the publication of On the Origin of Species, and subsequent defeats by Huxley, Owen became a bitter, spent force, is simplistic in the extreme.
 Owen may well have lost the occasional battle, but he did not concede the war—if, indeed, there ever was a war.

-Owen was not a particularly pleasant man: he was an extremely astute political figure, who did not take criticism well, who seldom acknowledged his own mistakes, and who did not always give credit where credit was due; but he was undoubtedly one of the greatest scientific figures of Victorian England.
+Owen was not a particularly pleasant man.
+He was an extremely astute political figure, who did not take criticism well, who seldom acknowledged his own mistakes, and who did not always give credit where credit was due.
+But he was also, undoubtedly, one of the greatest scientific figures of Victorian England.
 He continued his brilliant career until his official retirement at the age of 79.
 Even then, he continued his work, corresponding with William Gladstone and others, and observing the birds in his garden.
-He accepted his (previously declined) knighthood in 1844, and went on to outlive his old rival, Darwin, by ten years, dying of old age on 18th December, 1892.
+He accepted his (previously declined) knighthood in 1844, and went on to outlive his old rival, Darwin, by ten years, dying of ‘old age’ on 18th December 1892.

 Owen’s statue sits a short distance from that of Darwin in what is perhaps the greatest memorial to his achievement, the Natural History Museum, Kensington, London.